-In addition to an annual contract fee, costs comprise usage-based fees, which depend on data volumes and the service used.
-The costs for data archiving depend on the amount of data stored and the retention period.
+In addition to an annual contract fee, costs for RADAR Cloud comprise usage-based fees, which depend on data volumes and the service used.
+The costs for data archiving are payable either annually during the retention period over the entire archiving period (5, 10 or 15 years) or as a one-off payment (10 years).
 For the publication of datasets, RADAR offers a one-off payment based on the data volume.
 The current price list can be found here.
 These prices apply exclusively to universities and research institutions.
 When applying for funding, applicants can add the costs for the publication or archiving of research data with RADAR to the application and thus procure funding for making use of RADAR services.

 How can others access the datasets?